projectinnovatenewark/csx2/lessons/students/7_environment_setup/pi_environment_setup.md

 2. `git commit -m “My first commit”`
     - “My first commit” is the commit message
 3. `git push`

-<div ><h3>Common Errors When Updating Your Remote Repository</h3></div>
-<b><i>1.
-Please make sure you have the correct access rights and the repository exists.</i></b>

-You are likely receiving this error because:
-a.
-You don't have the required access rights.
-b.
-You are pushing to a wrong repository (check its URL).

 <div align=center><h3>Bash and Aliases</h3></div>